nxskok/notes/slides_c32.md

 ## 7  1582   140   145   177   203   214
 ```

-- These are diameters of five different trees at five different ages (days).
+- These are circumferences of five different trees at seven different ages (days).

 ## Plotting series

-- Want to plot orange circumferences against age for each orange tree.
+- Want to plot orange tree circumferences against age for each orange tree.
 - Recall ggplot wants one column of x values and one column of y
 values, which we do not have.